 - Creighton University Violence Intervention and Prevention Center – If you or someone you care about has experienced an act of violence, you are not alone.
 The VIP Center serves both local and long-distance students, staff, and faculty by providing support and guidance.

-- Creighton University Office of Equity and Inclusion – If you have experienced harassment, discrimination, sexual or relationship misconduct, the Office of Equity and Inclusion can help by providing confidential advocacy and resources.
+- Creighton University Office of Title IX and Civil Rights Compliance – If you have experienced harassment, discrimination, sexual or relationship misconduct, the Office of Title IX and Civil Rights Compliance can help by providing confidential advocacy and resources.